 December | January 15 |

-Annual: For those businesses with liability less than $50 per year, you will file annually by January 16.
+Annual: For those small businesses with liability less than $50 per year, you will file annually by January 16.

 All businesses with tax collected must file on time based on their frequency assigned by the state.
-Those who do not file on time will be subject to a late filing penalty of 10% of tax due or $25 (whichever is greater).
+Those who do not file sales tax returns on time will be subject to a late filing penalty of 10% of tax due or $25 (whichever is greater).
 Those who submit their payment late will owe a penalty of 1% of tax due per month with a maximum of 25% due.
 There are more extreme penalties for those who are sufficiently delinquent or who have been determined to commit fraud in their filings.
-There is no zero filing in Maine, so those who have collected zero sales tax for a period are not required to file for it, despite lack of activity.
+There is no zero filing in Maine, so those who have collected zero total sales tax for a period are not required to file for it, despite lack of activity.

 Maine’s sales tax offers a simple destination-based collection system for those who have nexus in the state, but with variable rates on different goods, changing exemption rules, and variable filing deadlines depending on how much you collect, it’s important to have a system in place that can help you file on time and accurately each time.
-Our TaxTools service can help with detailed data review tools, sorting tools to ensure the proper payments are being made based on the goods sold, and integration with your existing eCommerce platform all from within the same interface.
+Our TaxTools service can help with detailed data review tools, sales tax calculator, sorting tools to ensure the proper payments are being made based on the goods sold, and integration with your existing eCommerce platform all from within the same interface.
 It’s a lot easier to manage your Maine Sales Tax collection through a single portal, especially if selling in multiple states.
 Learn more about TaxTools or sign up for a free trial today to evaluate the software for your business.